elatov/elatov.github.io/_posts/2013-09-22-backing-rsync-to-pogoplug.md

 *   /etc (configs)
 *   /home (my regular files)
 *   /var (on servers mysql and apache files, on the laptop crontabs and the sorts)
 *   /usr/local (my custom built software).

 I realized I will end up using the **-exclude-files** flag from the **rsync** utility to have a config per directory and that file will contain which files I want to backup.

 ### Rsync Exclude files

 In the beginning the exclude files might seem a little cryptic.
-But one you read over "<a href="http://www.hyperorg.com/blogger/2008/05/10/beginner-to-beginner-rsync-exclude-from/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.hyperorg.com/blogger/2008/05/10/beginner-to-beginner-rsync-exclude-from/']);">Beginner to Beginner: rsync exclude-from</a>", it will all make sense.
+But one you read over "[Beginner to Beginner: rsync exclude-from](http://www.hyperorg.com/blogger/2008/05/10/beginner-to-beginner-rsync-exclude-from/)", it will all make sense.
 My plan was to create a config file per host and per directory.
 So each file would be called **host**-*direc_tory*.
 If a directory had forward slashes (**/**), I would replace them with underscores (**_**).

 This way I would setup the destination folder to be the same as second part of the configuration filename after the dash (**-**).
 For example here how my *ubu* (ubuntu laptop) configuration looked like for the **/var** directory: